Bobby E. Wright: Achievements

 He has been classed in the 'radical school' of Black psychology of the time - those who developed a self-consciously independent framework in opposition to the dominant worldview stemming from europeans, many of whom were influenced by Frantz Fanon; by contrast with traditionalists who worked with the American Psychological Society of the time and critiqued but did not correct, or reformists who were partially independent and appealed for change to both white and black cultures.

 He also wrote The Black Child: A Destiny in Jeopardy.

 He contributed to political processes concerning the continent of Africa and Pan-Africanism.

 The Bobby E. Wright Comprehensive Mental Health Centre in Chicago was so renamed in his honor.

 Atheism

 Wright was staunch atheist, and publicly and unhesitatingly attacked theism and religious belief.
 He wrote the following in the fall issue of Black Books Bulletin in 1974:

-"Because of their lack of ethical or moral development, there is no conflict between the white's religion and racial oppression.
-The white race had historically oppressed, exploited, and killed black [sic] people, all in the name of their god Jesus Christ and with the sanction of their churches.
-For example, it is generally overlooked that the Ku Klux Klan is primarily a religious organization.
-Also, blacks [sic] should never forget the Pope [Pius XI] blessing the Italian planes and pilots on their way to bombing Ethiopian men, women, and children who only had spears to defend themselves."

 Speaking at the Annual Afrikan American Institute in 1981, in response to a question about black organization, he stated: